Don’t let fear of snakes stop you and your family from hiking or biking the trails as the days heat up and sunlight lingers.

 - To remove a snake from your property, call County Animal Control at 619-236-2342.

 - Avoid nighttime trail walks.
 Snakes can be active during the day, but are also nocturnal since they have to remain in motion on cold nights to maintain their body temperature.
-Snakes also hunt at night since their heat sensors allow them to detect pray unseen.
+Snakes also hunt at night since their heat sensors allow them to detect prey unseen.
 It’s too easy to miss seeing a snake in the dark.

 If you are bit by a venomous snake, stay calm and act quickly.
 Symptoms of a poisonous bite include extreme pain, swelling and color change at the site, as well as lightheadedness.